rodriguezjorgex/code-dot-org/frontend/README.md

 ### Visual Snapshot Testing (Eyes)

-The design system uses [Applitools Eyes](https://applitools.com/platform/eyes/) via their [storybook integration](https://applitools.com/tutorials/sdks/storybook) to take a visual snapshot of a storybook component and compare it with baselines.
+The design system uses [Applitools Eyes](https://applitools.com/platform/eyes/) via their [Storybook integration](https://applitools.com/tutorials/sdks/storybook) to take a visual snapshot of a storybook component and compare it with baselines.
 Visual snapshots on pull requests and during the CI build.